- Thirsty Work

 - The Heyday of the Dulcimer in East Anglia

 First presented at the World Dulcimer Congress (2015) and subsequently at the EFDSS Vaughan Williams Memorial Library and Sidmouth Folk Festival.
-Fully illustrated with slides, recordings and instruments.
+Fully illustrated with slides, recordings and historic instruments.

 - Traditional music, song and dance in East Anglia